-There is a SENCO Katie who has attended appropriate training.
-They are supported by the manager, Hannah Moss, who has also accessed the appropriate training.
-The SENCO’s will work closely with other staff with all the pupils and will have the main responsibility for the management & upkeep of the SEN policy.
-The SENCO will support staff while developing & assessing strategies and support within the setting.
+There is a SENDCO, Chelsea, who has attended appropriate training.
+The deputy senco is Courtnay, who has also attended the additional training.
+They is supported by the manager, Hannah Moss, who has also accessed the appropriate training.
+The SENDCO will work closely with other staff with all the pupils and will have the main responsibility for the management & upkeep of the SEND policy.
+The SENDCO will support staff while developing & assessing strategies and support within the setting.

 Who identifies a child with SEN?

 Early identification is very important in SEND and it is the job of everyone to work together to achieve this.
 Parents or other agencies may inform us of a child's development.
 Staff may also become aware that a child is experiencing difficulties through their observationd & monitoring.

 - Outside agencies (if involved)

 All children have a secure online learning journal.
 Observations and assessments are done by the child’s key person on a regular basis.
 If, during this process a child, is identified as having a difficulty with one or more areas of learning & development then the key person will put some simple strategies into place.
 This differentiated approach supports building the child’s confidence and helps their development.
 It involves finding other ways to support the child.
 This could be making the activity easier, breaking the activity into manageable chunks, trying a different activity or introducing some other equipment & resources. this would always be discussed reviewed with parents / carers

 If, despite the key person putting strategies into place the child is still having a difficulty with an area of learning & development then suitable special education provision will be made through a graduated approach.
 This is a continuous cycle of Assess-Plan-Do-Review, to ensure the child makes progress.
 The key person should involve Parents, where possible the child, the SENDCO, any outside agencies and any other settings the child attends into this process to ensure that all parties have input into the best way to support the child.